sdr-enthusiasts/gitbook-adsb-guide/container-configuration/feeding-ads-b-exchange.md

 adsbx   | [mlat-client] Wed Feb 19 15:47:38 2020 Input format changed to BEAST, 12MHz clock
 ```

 After a few minutes, point your browser at <https://adsbexchange.com/myip/>.
-You should see two green smiley faces indicating that you are successfully sending data.
+You should see green smiley faces indicating that you are successfully sending data.